 Ed Miciano currently serves as lead pastor of Bridgepoint Community Church; a post he has held since 1992.
 He is also an education and church consultant.
 Ed has served as Assistant Professor of Theology at Patten University in Oakland and currently serves on the faculty of S.U.M.
 Bible College and Theological Seminary-Oakland, where he teaches in the areas of Systematic and Practical Theology.

 Ed was born in Manila where he grew up with his parents, both former airline employees, and two brothers.
 Although he grew up in a religious home, Ed did not make a personal commitment to Christ until he was thirteen.
-Soon after that, he was heavily involved in his church’s youth and music ministries.
+Soon after that, he became heavily involved with his church’s youth and music ministries.
 He was a youth minister during the late ’80s and was also a bass player for a Christian band.

 The Micianos are residents of Fremont, CA.